Is your bus pass is expiring 31 March 2024?

 We are offering eligible people a companion bus pass to encourage independent living, provide free transport to help reduce social isolation and encourage the use of sustainable transport.

 You can also find information about disabled person’s bus passes.

-You can either apply for an older person’s bus pass online or at the Civic Offices.
+You can either apply for an older person’s bus pass online or in person at the Civic Offices.

-To apply for a pass, you will need to provide proof of age, such as:
+To apply for a pass, you will need to provide: